Gisborne events

 We aim to improve functional communication in simulated situations such as shopping, reading labels and starting conversations.
 In addition, we focus on improving cognitive function by completing numeracy and literacy tasks challenging the brain with brain teasers, quizzes, games, puzzles and interactive conversation.

-Participants stated they gained confidence in communicating with family and whānau, improved their speech and cognitive functions, enhanced thinking and planning skills, and were able to structure their daily living in a organised way.
+Participants stated they gained confidence in communicating with family and whānau, improved their speech and cognitive functions, enhanced thinking and planning skills, and were able to structure their daily living in an organised way.

 Family and whānau are welcome to attend group meeting to learn communication techniques.